Critical-Infrastructure-Systems-Lab/VICRes/Readme.md

 ### Contact

-Questions and feedback related to VIC-Res (not VIC) and requests to fix possible bugs, please send to thanhiwer@gmail.com (Thanh Dang).
+Questions and feedback related to VIC-Res (not VIC) and requests to fix possible bugs, please send to thanhiwer@gmail.com (Thanh Dang), Resilient Water Systems Group, Singapore University of Technology and Design, Singapore.

 ### Possible future works